 - The mission of the sponsoring organization supports the goal of healthfinder.gov.

-- The organization welcomes and responds to public questions and comments using e-mail and/or other method(s).
+- The organization welcomes and responds to public questions and comments via email or another method.

 - The site provides easy access to free information that meets the interests and needs of consumers.
 A membership is not required to access information.

-- An advertising policy defines acceptable ads and prohibits advertisers and sponsors from collecting any personally identifiable information from healthfinder.gov visitors or developing and selecting health information for the site.
+- The organization has an advertising policy that defines acceptable ads and prohibits advertisers and sponsors from collecting any personally identifiable information from healthfinder.gov visitors.
+Advertisers and sponsors are not involved in developing and selecting health information for the site.

-- Site does not suggest or imply healthfinder.gov’s endorsement of its products or services. healthfinder.gov links to but does not endorse “locator” services that help you find health professionals, facilities, and services in your area.
+- The site does not suggest or imply healthfinder.gov’s endorsement of its products or services.

 - Health information on the site is developed and/or reviewed by respected advisors or consultants with expertise in related health fields.